Dynamic-Capital/theprojectarchive/README.md

 `NEXT_PUBLIC_SUPABASE_BUCKET`.
 Images can be uploaded via the `/api/images` route, which returns the public URL and invalidates the cached metadata.

+### Analytics

+Page views and marketing events are tracked with Supabase Edge Functions.
+Events are stored in the `analytics_logs` table and can be summarized via the `analytics-report` function.

 ### Database

 The application now uses a PostgreSQL database for persistent storage.
 Configure the